xrowgmbh/activedirectory-bundle/README.md

 ### System report "Invalid directory user" during login

-Certain Active Directory users might be not able to authticate against the Active Directory Server.
-In those cases the the message "Invalid directory user" will appear.
-This means that the user username@account.suffix with the given password can`t authticate against teh server.
+Certain Active Directory users might be not able to authenticate against the Active Directory Server.
+In those cases the message "Invalid directory user" will appear.
+This means that the user username@account.suffix with the given password can`t authenticate against teh server.
 Please consult the domain adminsitrator to help.
-You can replicate the issue using a LDAP Brwoser like http://www.ldapadmin.org/.
+You can replicate the issue using a LDAP browser like [LDAP Admin](http://www.ldapadmin.org).

 ### Need of adding a second Active Directory

-In case you need to add a second active directory struture we recommend you to build a forest(https://en.wikipedia.org/wiki/Active_Directory#Forests,_trees_and_domains).
+In case you need to add a second active directory structure we recommend you to build a [forest](https://en.wikipedia.org/wiki/Active_Directory#Forests,_trees_and_domains).